KABoissonneault/KingmakerBugfixes/README.md

 - [Modify Save] "It's a Magical Place" now properly grants a kingdom buff that gives +5 competence bonus to Knowledge (Arcana) and Lore (Religion).
 It also properly gives +5 bonus to resolve any situation with the Magister or High Priest in the region.
 Modify Save only required if you already have the upgrade
 - [Opt-out, Modify Save] "The Magic of Candlemere Tower" now grants +3 in the regions around South Narlmarches, rather than +18 everywhere in the barony.
 Modify Save only required if you already have the upgrade
 - [Opt-out] Embassy Row now only works in the region where it is built.
 Now also applies to Opportunities in addition to Problems
-- [Modify Save] Fixed Embassy Row adjacency bonuses to include School, Aviary, and Black Market.
+- [Modify Save] Fixed Embassy Row adjacency bonuses to include School, Aviary, Thieves Guild, and Black Market.
 Updating the bonus requires Building, Selling, or Upgrading a building in the settlement, or you can use the "Modify Current Save" button while in the settlement
 - The "Wigmold System" from the Stability Rank 10 event now also applies to Opportunities in addition to Problems
+- Fixed "Improving Cultural Development" not including Theater

 ### Text and UI